 Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 Audiobooks count too, which is where the Yoto Player comes in!
 Some of my best childhood memories actually come from listening to audio books together with my brother at bedtime.
 We have 4 Yoto Players (4 minis).
 We love them so much I wanted to create a post all about them!
 They are our number one toy and they are used daily (and have been for the last 4 years).
-My kids ages range from 2-7 at the time of this post.
+My kids ages range from 3-8 at the time of this post.

 What is a Yoto Player?

-The Yoto Player is a screen free audio player!
+The Yoto Player is a screen free audiobook player!
 You insert little audiobook cards into the top of the player and the two knobs control the volume + the chapters.
 That’s it.
 It’s so simple and easy for kids to use. ⁣

 Why do we love the Yoto Player?

-• Audiobooks have helped foster a love of stories.
+• Audiobooks help foster a love of stories.
 The Yoto has allowed our kids to constantly absorb good books with rich language and exceptional characters that provoke their imaginations and lead to deep conversations.
 I know all my kids are going to have a life-long love of reading, in big part because of Yoto.

 • As a pediatric sleep consultant I love the Yoto Player for older toddlers and preschoolers who have moved from naps to rest time.